 November: We are typically outside packing everything away until about Thanksgiving.
 The barn is not heated, so the water has to be completely shut off all winter so pipes don’t freeze.
 Everything has to be packed inside a building and put in storage until its next use.
 Once the property is packed up, our fields get plowed and prepped for the winter months.

 December and January: These two months are our official “downtime” of the year.
 Most of us are busy analyzing how certain areas of the farm did last season and starting to think of new ideas for the next year.
 Sometime during these two months the strawberries will get covered with stalks to insulate them for the winter.

-February: One greenhouse is heated and tomato plants are seeded, transplanted, and grafted.
+February: One greenhouse is heated and tomato plants are seeded and transplanted.
 Our corn maze designs get created.

-April: Fields start to get worked up and fertilized since our early sweet corn gets planted towards the end of the month.
+April: Fields start to get worked up and fertilized since our early sweet corn gets planted in early April.
+Tomatoes get planted in our greenhouses.
+Melons get seeded in the greenhouses.
 Our barn and kitchen start to get cleaned and organized.
 Since the barn has sat empty for several months, everything needs to be washed and sterilized in the kitchen before its used again.
 “Spring cleaning” is an understatement!

 May: This is typically our busiest month before we open.
 The barn and kitchen continue to get set up for the summer.
 The outside grounds get set up.
 Fields continue to get worked up so we can plant the rest of our crops.
 Cucumbers, zucchini, summer squash, watermelon, and muskmelon get hand-transplanted into the ground.
 Irrigation pipes get set up in the strawberry beds.
 Our summer interviewing, hiring, and training all take place towards the end of the month.
 The Saturday morning Janesville Farmers’ Market starts up the first weekend and we are there selling donuts, turnovers, muffins, and cookies.